Seawater

 Origin and history

-Seawater, a vital and age-old element, covers more than 70% of the Earth's surface.
+Seawater, a vital and ancient element, covers more than 70% of the Earth's surface.
 Rich in minerals and trace elements, it is considered a true concentrate of natural energy.
-Since antiquity, Greek, Egyptian, and Roman civilizations used seawater baths to revitalize the body and promote healing.
-In the 19th century, the physiologist René Quinton demonstrated the similarity between the composition of human blood plasma and that of seawater, thus paving the way for its modern therapeutic use.
+Since ancient times, Greek, Egyptian, and Roman civilizations have used sea baths to revitalize the body and promote healing.
+In the 19th century, physiologist René Quinton demonstrated the similarity between the composition of human blood plasma and that of seawater, paving the way for its modern therapeutic use.

 Properties and benefits of seawater